-When employees are your most important asset, it is important that you work towards their best interests.
+When employees are your most important asset, it is important that you work toward their best interests.

 Great partners like Flagship can help you prepare your facility and can be a “force multiplier” that adapts with you, offers you guidance, brings expertise, and ensures your workplace runs smoothly every day.

-Flagship's customizable approach to your facility's needs will incorporate solutions that will help you reopen responsibly and protect the health and safety of your occupants during operations.
+Flagship's customizable approach to your facility's needs will incorporate solutions that will help you stay open responsibly and protect the health and safety of your occupants during operations.